jcrowe91/jcrowe91.github.io/index.md

 Software Developer and Machinist.

-##Education:
+## Education:
-True Coders — Advanced Technical Training — Aug 2021 - Feb 2022
+-True Coders — Advanced Technical Training — Aug 2021 - Feb 2022

 The TrueCoders training program is a project and lecture-based training program that aims to fill the growing need for data science and software development jobs in Alabama.
 Projects include multiple personal and group-oriented tasks that involve multiple programming languages over the course of the program.
 Over 500 hours of intensive, project-based training in programming languages and other technical skills, such as C#, .NET Core, SQL, Git, ASP.NET MVC, HTML, CSS, and JavaScript.
 These skills were developed by building multiple C# and SQL projects C# and SQL Projects were tracked using Git and GitHub for source control.

-##Work Experience:
+## Work Experience:
-A & W Machine Shop, Birmingham Alabama— Lead Machinist July 2010 - PRESENT
+-A & W Machine Shop, Birmingham Alabama— Lead Machinist July 2010 - PRESENT

--
--
--
+  I've spent ten years working in machine shops.
+For the most part, I've worked as a lead machinist at A & W Machine, learning to operate every machine and piece of equipment available to me.
+This includes lathes (including Verticle Turret Lathes), milling machines, boring mills, threading machines, overhead cranes, etc. I am a certified forklift operator.

-Zorn Molds, Trafford Alabama — CNC Machinist Septemeber 2020 - March 2021
+-Zorn Molds, Trafford Alabama — CNC Machinist Septemeber 2020 - March 2021

--
--
--
+  I left there for a while while I was working on my degree to go learn about Computer Numeric Controlled machining.
+This is a high end, fast-paced process to make extremely precise parts using CAD/CAM and GCode, a programming language using numbers.
+I started to work at Zorn Molds, which I had worked part-time in the afternoon until they offered me a full-time position.
+I learned a lot at Zorn about making high-quality parts for molding machines.
+I also learned KANBAN systems, as well as some experience in woodworking and 3D printing.

-MetSouth, Hanceville Alabama — CNC Machinist
+-MetSouth, Hanceville Alabama — CNC Machinist
 March 2021 - September 2021

--
--
--
+  From there I was offered an apprenticeship at MetrologySouth, a company that works in the automotive and aerospace industry.
+I got to learn about Computer-Aided Design and programming on multi-axis machines.
+I also got experience in welding and fabricating while I was there.

+I was eventually offered a job back at A & W to learn under the shop supervisor, so I went back.
+All in all, it's been a very rewarding career.

-##Project Portfolio:
+## Project Portfolio: